 Organic Pest Control for Your Garden That Really Works

 With growing concern about traditional pest control methods, many gardeners and homeowners want to turn to safer, more eco-friendly methods to keep bugs under control.
 The question is, do organic pest control methods really work?
 In many cases, organic pest control methods can be even more effective than traditional pesticides.
-In fact, professional pest control companies like Broadway Exterminating and Pest Control are even using organic methods like extreme heat or cold to control tough insects like bedbugs.
+In fact, professional pest control companies like Broadway Exterminating and Pest Control are using organic methods like extreme heat or cold to control tough insects like bedbugs.
 Here are 4 very effective methods of organic pest control you can utilize at home in your flower and vegetable garden.

 Use Floating Row Covers to Protect Your Plants from the Largest Variety of Pests

 Floating row covers can be used to control aphids, tomato hornworms, cabbage moths and cabbage worms, potato beetles, squash bugs, and other mobile pests.
 Even better, they give some protection from deer, birds, rabbits, and squirrels, too.
 The critters don’t even realize they’re under there.
 The covers will give young plants protection from wind and sun, too.
-Floating row covers are one of the best ways to keep a large variety of pests away from your vegetables and flowers.
+Floating row covers are one of the best ways to keep a large variety of pests away out of your vegetables and flowers.
 Use them to protect your plants temporarily when pests are most active and can do the most damage.
 For plants that don’t require insect pollination, they can be used for the entire lifespan of the crop.

 This translucent polyester fabric comes in rolls that are 4 to 8 feet wide and it can be purchased by the roll or by the yard.
-This material is available Purchase the lightweight version for summer use.
+Get the lightweight version for summer use.
 It will keep the bugs off your plants without overheating them.
 The heavyweight version is great to use as a season extender in early spring and late fall because it will help to warm the soil and give your plants some protection from light frosts.
 The material is porous to let in water and it will let in up to 80% of the natural light, too.